keolo/keolo-com/content/tutorials/how-to-build-an-ehr/infrastructure.md

 1. Google Cloud SDK: Install the Google Cloud SDK on your local machine.
 1. Terraform: [Install Terraform](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/install-cli)
 1. Service Account: Create a GCP service account with the necessary permissions.

+## 🚧 Draft / Work in Progress

+- This page is currently a draft and a work in progress.
+Please check back soon for updates (or reach out to me on LinkedIn)!